X

 transition no less demanding of courage and perseverance than his

-grandfather's transition from the merchant-planter's son in pastoral
+grandfather's transition from the planter's son in pastoral

 Flynn’s Lick to cowhand on the dry, windblown range beyond the